Chapter 1: Sylvanna's Final Adventure

 Anders heard the door slam.
 A minute later, a furry tail trailed across his arm as Ser Pounce-a-lot curled himself up on a pillow, the cat's eyes gleaming a luminous silver.

-"You're more trouble than you're worth," Anders complained.
+"You're more trouble than you're worth," Anders said.

 Pounce responded with a purr.